-Made up of the cities of Cambridge, Kitchener and Waterloo as well as the Townships of North Dumfries, Wellesley, Wilmot and Woolwich, Waterloo Region offers residents and visitors a perfect blend of vibrant urban centers and thriving rural communities.
+Made up of the cities of Cambridge, Kitchener and Waterloo as well as the Townships of North Dumfries, Wellesley, Wilmot and Woolwich, Waterloo Region offers residents and visitors a perfect blend of vibrant urban centres and thriving rural communities.

 In this section you'll learn about the new Regional Official Plan and other Regional programs that are helping us protect, manage, promote and enhance our community's unique urban/rural blend.

 The Regional Official Plan (ROP) contains the planning policies needed to direct growth and change in Waterloo Region over the next 20 years.
 Through the ROP, the Region will continue its tradition of innovative planning and growth management.